 The processing that happens on completion of the submission script depends upon the configuration of the programs for which citizens are applying.
 Program eligibility can be configured such that it might be determined by using IBM Cúram Social Program Management or a remote system.

 If IBM Cúram Social Program Management is specified as the eligibility system, an application case creation process is started.
 The application case creation process includes a search and match capability, which attempts to match citizens on a new application to registered persons on the system based on configured search criteria.
 When search and match finishes, one or more application cases are created.
 If the programs that are applied for are configured for different application case types, multiple application cases are created.
 If the application was submitted within the business hours of the root location for the organization, the application date on the application case is set to today's date.
 If the application is submitted outside of the business hours of the organization, the application date is set to the next business date.

-Mapping the application data to case evidence tables
+Mapping application data to case evidence tables

 The data that is entered for the application might be mapped to case evidence tables.
 The mappings are configured for a particular program by using the Cúram Data Mapping Editor.
-For the appropriate evidence entities to be created and populated in response to an online application submission, a mapping configuration must be specified for a program.
+A mapping configuration is needed for a program so that evidence entities can be created and populated in response to an online application submission for that program.

-Associating requested programs with application cases
+Association of requested programs with application cases